Laureano139/Laureano139/README.md

 ### Hi there 👋

--> 🌱 I’m currently learning C and Java.
+-> 🌱 I’m currently learning Java, Python and HTML+CSS.

 -> 📫 How to reach me: @dr1kz139